Business Agility Conference 2017: Disciplined Agility: One Size Does Not Fit All

 The DA framework started out as Disciplined Agile Delivery (DAD).
 In 2014 it evolved to address the full range of IT concerns and now it is evolving again to address enterprise agility.
 The DA framework is based on empiricism, capturing pragmatic strategies from actual practice, from purposeful experiments, and from proven methodologies.
 Because every organization faces a unique situation these strategies are presented in a context-sensitive manner that is easily tailored, and then easily evolved, to meet your changing needs.
 Organizations are complex adaptive systems where teams must collaborate with, and learn from one another, to fulfill the goals of the overall organization.
 To do so requires flexible team structures and team processes, and the DA framework describes exactly that.

-In this presentation, Scott Ambler, co-creator of the Disciplined Agile (DA) framework, will briefly walk us through the history and philosophies of the DA framework.
-More importantly, he will describe strategies at the enterprise level currently being applied in organizations around the world, strategies that are in “beta” for the enterprise agility evolution of the DA framework.
+In this presentation, Scott Ambler, co-creator of the Disciplined Agile (DA) framework, briefly walk through the history and philosophies of the DA framework.
+More importantly, he described strategies at the enterprise level currently being applied in organizations around the world, strategies that are in “beta” for the enterprise agility evolution of the DA framework.

 About the Conference